-All persons over sixty years of age, all members and officers of the Legislative Council and Legislative Assembly, all persons in the civil service of the Crown, all judges not above disqualified, all sheriffs and coroners, all persons in priest's orders, clergymen and ministers of the gospel of every denomination, all members of the Law Society of Upper Canada, whether barristers or students, all attorneys and solicitor sin actual practice, all officers of courts of justice, all members of the medical profession, whether physicians or surgeons, all professors, masters, teachers and other members of geons, all professors, masters, teachers and other members of any university, college or school in Upper Canada, and all officers and servants thereof, all millers, and all firemen being elected or appointed councillors, or to any other corporate office.
+All persons over sixty years of age, all members and officers of the Legislative Council and Legislative Assembly, all persons in the civil service of the Crown, all judges not above disqualified, all sheriffs and coroners, all persons in priest's orders, clergymen and ministers of the gospel of every denomination, all members of the Law Society of Upper Canada, whether barristers or students, all attorneys and solicitors in actual practice, all officers of courts of justice, all members of the medical profession, whether physicians or surgeons, all professors, masters, teachers and other members of any university, college or school in Upper Canada, and all officers and servants thereof, all millers, and all firemen belonging to any authorized fire company, are exempt from being elected or appointed councillors, or to any other corporate office.

-The electors of every municipality for which there is an assessment roll, and the electors of every police village, are assessment roll, and the electors of every police village, are the male freeholders, and such householders as have been residents for one month next before the election; who are natural-born or naturalized subjects of Her Majesty, and who were severally rated on the last revised assessment roll for real property, held in their own right or that of their wives, as proprietors or tenants, for certain fixed sums.
-In cities, the real property, whether freehold or leasehold, or partly such, must be rated at the annual value of thirty dollars; in towns at twenty dollars, and in incorporated villages at twelve dollars.
-When a municipality is divided into wards or electoral divisions, no elector is to vote in more than one ward or electoral division, If entitled to vote in the ward in which he resides, he is not entitled to vote lin any other ward ward or electoral division.
-If entitled to yote in the ward in which he resides, he is not entitled to yote lin any other ward or electoral division.
-When real property is owned or occupied jointly by two or more persons, and is rated at an amount sufficient, if equally divided between them, to give a qualification to each, then each is deemed rated within the act, otherwise none of them is deemed rated.
+The electors of every municipality for which there is an assessment roll, and the electors of every police village, are the male freeholders, and such householders as have been residents for one month next before the election; who are naturalborn or naturalized subjects of Her Majesty, and who were property, held in their own right or that of their wives, as proprietors or tenants, for certain fixed sums.
+In cities, the real property, whether freehold or leasehold, or partly such, must be rated at the annual value of thirty dollars; in such, must be rated at the annual value of thirty dollars; in towns at twenty dollars, and in incorporated villages at twelve dollars.
+When a municipality is divided into wards or electoral divisions, no elector is to vote in more than one ward or electoral division.
+If entitled to vote in the ward in which he resides, he is not entitled to vote lin any other ward or electoral division.
+When real property is owned or occupied jointly by two or more persons, and is rated at an amount sufficient, if equally divided between them, to give a qualification to each them each is deemed rated within the act othertion to each, then each is deemed rated within the act, otherwise none of them is deemed rated.